 It’s often been said that anything and everything in excess is bad.
 Moderation is always key.
 Achieving and maintaining the balance between too much and too little is important.
 However, does this apply to something essential to our survival?
 I’m talking about oxygen – the fundamental element around which life on Earth has evolved.
 It is something that gives us life, but can it also take it away?

-Joseph Priestley, who is credited with discovering oxygen, was actually the first person to suggest the potentially harmful effects of oxygen.
-He suggested this based on a keen observation he made.
+Joseph Priestley, who is credited with discovering oxygen, was himself wary of oxygen, actually suggesting it might be harmful.
 Priestley noticed that a candle burned faster in pure oxygen as compared to air.
 Just as the flame needs oxygen to live, it also dies faster when exposed to an excess of oxygen.
 Priestly thought that a similar thing probably happens to our cells, and as it turns out, he wasn’t wrong.

 As surprising as it sounds, too much oxygen can be harmful to the body.
 Without oxygen, our cells cannot survive, but with too much of it, they can’t last very long either.
 The culprits behind this are Reactive Oxygen Species (ROS).

 To understand this, we should start with free radicals.
 These are atoms, molecules or ions that possess an unpaired electron in their outermost orbit.
 This makes them highly susceptible to accepting or donating this electron.
 Keep in mind, however, that the generation of these free radicals is a normal process of our body.
 It occurs in the mitochondria, where 4 electrons are added to each oxygen molecule.
 This leads to the formation of superoxide (O2), hydrogen peroxide (H2O2), hydroxyl radical (OH) and finally, water.
-Also note that a hydroxyl ion – [OH–] – is not a free radical.
+Note that a hydroxyl ion – [OH–] – is not a free radical.
+There are many other reactions in the body through with free radicals are produced.
+The immune system, in fact, deliberately generates free radicals to fight bacteria.

 The free radicals or ROS that are produced are extremely harmful.
 They are also extremely reactive and can even react with DNA, proteins etc., causing permanent damage to the cell.
 This damage can affect our Central Nervous System (CNS), causing CNS toxicity, or it can affect the lungs, causing pulmonary toxicity, or both.
 Symptoms of CNS toxicity include nausea, dizziness, breathing problems, vasoconstriction, vertigo, a change in behavior, and in serious cases, seizures and convulsions.
 These worsen over time, and the patient may have no recollection of these events.